TPH-dashboard-collab/Economic-Evaluation-dashboard/README.md

 # Economic-Evaluation-dashboard
-Development of economic evaluation dashboard that takes into account how far an intervention extends people lives.
+Development of economic evaluation dashboard that takes into account how far an intervention extends people lives with regards to its cost and available budget.